 I was shocked.

 Learning independently of me???
 I knew it was ideal, but I didn’t think it was possible…

-Without enough money to buy new curriculum, I was forced to dig through a few older ones on the shelf that I thought didn’t work because one child hated them.
+Without enough money to buy new curricula, I was forced to dig through a few older ones on the shelf that I thought didn’t work because one child hated them.
 Ended up that one of the other kids thrived using it!

 This has been a recurring theme.
 I have saved HUNDREDS on curriculum costs by forgetting to get rid of things as we went.

-Take that Konmari…
+Take that, Konmari…

 Want a child to suddenly have confidence and experience that “ah-ha” moment in a shaky subject?
 Let them go through a study a second time.

 Sure they already went through it, but there are times that they didn’t really get it or master it…